Students planning to attend SVA have numerous choices when it comes to their collegiate residential experience.

 Students will be asked to indicate their room type preferences including single, small single, double, and small double.
 These preferences are taken into consideration along with availability and the student profile during the placement process.
 As placements are made based on availability, it is not always possible to accommodate student’s top choices.

-Housing Deposits and Placement Fees
+Housing Placement Fees

 The $300 Housing Placement Fee is an annual, non-refundable fee that students are required to pay when signing up for housing, and every year that they renewing housing.
 This administrative fee is not refundable, even upon cancellation.